Last update: March 1st 2021

 No, the GGDs in the Netherlands only test people with symptoms.
 The test they provide is not meant for healthy people who want to travel.
 They also do not provide the written test results in your name, which you are required to present when you board and when you disembark on Bonaire.
 There are several organizations in the Netherlands that provide the test.
 You may verify whether they work with accredited labs on their websites.
 Using search terms such as ‘travel test corona’ you will be able to find several providers on the internet.

-I you have been within 1.5 meter for longer than 15 minutes of this person, please stay at home and call 0800 – 0800 for further advice.
+I you have been within 1.5 meters of this person for longer than 15 minutes, please stay at home and call 0800 – 0800 for further advice.

-If you have been within 1.5 meter less than 15 minutes of this person, please call 0800 – 0800 for further advice.
+If you have been within 1.5 meters of this person for less than 15 minutes, please call 0800 – 0800 for further advice.

 Are children at risk of infection?